natenka/pyneng-book-en/docs/source/book/14_regex/spec_sym_repetition.rst

 ``?``
 ~~~~~

-In the last example, regular expression indicates that the dot is optional,
+In the last example, regex indicates that the dot is optional,
 but at the same time determines that it can appear many times.

 In this situation, it is more logical to use a question mark.
 It denotes zero
 or one repetition of a preceding expression or symbol.
-Now regular expression
+Now regex
 looks like ``\w+\.?\w+@\w+\.\w+``:

 .. code:: python